 Friday, September 29

-2:30 - 4:30 PM - Round Table Discussion with Brooke Inman, Pattern Language for A Social Fabric
+2:30 - 4:30 PM - Round Table Discussion with Brooke Inman and Jesse Goldstein, Pattern Language for A Social Fabric

 About Pattern Language for a Social Fabric: Pattern Language for a Social Fabric is an experiment in open-printing as a means of developing a creative practice that calls into question any possibility of isolating singular contributions within a collaborative whole, while still allowing artists to engage the work as primary creators.
 Images have been collected from a wide network and preliminarily burned into screens.
 During 5 x 5 Summer Sessions at 1708 Gallery in 2016, open-printing sessions where the public joined the artists in printing on large pieces of paper and fabric, learned the basics of screen printing, and viewed the partially finished works on the gallery walls were held.
 As the various images are repeated and layered upon one another, an intricate and impossible-to-predict social fabric emerges, offering a poetic and abstract window into a collective psyche.